A nonlocal feature-driven exemplar-based approach for image inpainting: Our approach

+Additionally note that the minimizer of \eqref{eq:mixture_model} is not a weighted sum of $N_{\beta}$ minimizers but rather a solution representing the optimal balance between $N_{\beta}$ models.
+We illustrate the case of scalar and more general $\beta^j$ in Section \ref{sec:examples}.
+Specifically, see Examples 2 and 4 as well as the corresponding Figures \ref{fig:ex_2_result} and \ref{fig:ex_4_result}.

+The described concept of the feature models grants the user more precise control over the desired local behavior of the algorithm in the specified parts of the image.
+It should be noted that several approaches to add an adaptive component to exemplar-based algorithms have appeared in the literature before including techniques for the locally optimal selection of patch shapes \cite{Guillemot2013} and the design of affine-invariant metrics \cite{fedorov2016}.
+Our approach differs in that 1) we allow for the selection and combination of the features of interest, and 2) our method is not a postprocessing of the solution but rather a mixture of models at a more fundamental level of the variational problem formulation.

 In order to minimize the functional \eqref{eq:our_model}, we employ an iterative approach of alternating between the updating of $\bfu$ and $w(\bfx,\bfy)$.
-This approach is inspired by Algorithms \ref{alg:alternate} and \ref{alg:grad_weights} which appear in \cite{Peyre2011} and \cite{Arias2011}, respectively.
+This approach is inspired by algorithms appearing in \cite{Peyre2011} and \cite{Arias2011} for minimizing \eqref{eqn:graphbasedfunctional} and \eqref{eq:Arias_model} respectively.
 Before we present our algorithm, we first explore the weight and image update steps individually.
 We begin with the weight updating step.